ryanj14/react-portfolio/README.md

 The technologies being used:

-- JSON server: prototyping my API.
+- JSON server: Prototyping my API.
 - Redux/React-redux: Storing user input into Redux store.
 - Lodash: Object handling.
 - Axios: HTTP request handling.
+- PHP:
-- PHP: Login functionality just for me.
+  - Login functionality just for me.
 It's to prevent unauthorized access to create and/or editing my blog posts.
+  - To handle the API requests
+  - Connects to my MySQL database
+- MySQL: Stores RESTful API and my login info.
+- Heroku: To deploy my React app.

 Things I want to possibly add:
-  - MySQL: Overkill this login functionality and check to see if my login credentials match on the database.
 - Docker/Kurbernetes: Deploy it these way as oppose to using Github pages.
-  - Clean look of the blog
+- The look of the blog
 - JWT authentication

-I'm not even sure, at the time of writing this, it's possible for my blog can do http requests from Github pages.